ayeshaacheema/salon_booking_api/README.md

 ### 401 Unauthorized

-Returned when the request does not contain a valid authentication token.
+Returned when a request does not contain a valid authentication token.

 Example: